ICBC Physio in BC: A Plain-English Guide to Coverage, Care, and Recovery

 This is the question we hear most often after coverage, and it has a clinical answer rather than a marketing one.

-Physiotherapists, registered massage therapists, and chiropractors all treat post-crash musculoskeletal injuries, but their scopes — defined by the College of Physical Therapists of BC, the College of Massage Therapists of BC, and the College of Complementary Health Professionals of BC — are not interchangeable.
+Physiotherapists, registered massage therapists, and chiropractors all treat post-crash musculoskeletal injuries, but their scopes are not interchangeable.
+Physiotherapists are regulated by the College of Health and Care Professionals of BC (CHCPBC); RMTs and chiropractors both fall under the College of Complementary Health Professionals of BC (CCHPBC), which absorbed the former massage therapy and chiropractic colleges after the June 2024 amalgamation.
 A physiotherapist leads with assessment and active rehab, an RMT works within a soft-tissue scope, a chiropractor's scope includes spinal manipulation.
 For most ICBC presentations — whiplash, low back strain, shoulder strain — we recommend starting with a physiotherapist because the first session is assessment-led and sets the plan, then adding RMT or chiro based on findings.

 The full scope-by-scope decision, with the cases where each clinician should lead, is in ICBC Physio vs RMT vs Chiro After a Crash.